thisisobate/kyverno-website/src/content/docs/policies/best-practices/disallow-latest-tag/disallow-latest-tag.md

 ---
-title: "Disallow Latest Tag"
+title: 'Disallow Latest Tag'
 category: Best Practices
 version: 1.6.0
 subject: Pod
-policyType: "validate"
+policyType: 'validate'
 description: >
   The ':latest' tag is mutable and can lead to unexpected errors if the image changes.
 A best practice is to use an immutable tag that maps to a specific version of an application Pod.
 This policy validates that the image specifies a tag and that it is not called `latest`.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//best-practices/disallow-latest-tag/disallow-latest-tag.yaml" target="-blank">/best-practices/disallow-latest-tag/disallow-latest-tag.yaml</a>

 ```yaml